Kotlin/kotlinx.coroutines/docs/flow.md

 #### Processing the latest value

-Conflation is one way to speed up processing when both emitter and collector are slow.
-It does that by dropping emitted values.
+Conflation is one way to speed up processing when both the emitter and collector are slow.
+It does it by dropping emitted values.
-The other way is to cancel slow collector and restart it every time a new value is emitted.
-There is a family of `xxxLatest` operators that perform the same essential logic of `xxx` operator, but cancel the code in their block on a new value.
-Let us change the previous example from [conflate] to [collectLatest]:
+The other way is to cancel a slow collector and restart it every time a new value is emitted.
+There is a family of `xxxLatest` operators that perform the same essential logic of a `xxx` operator, but cancel the code in their block on a new value.
+Let's try changing [conflate] to [collectLatest] in the previous example:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">